green-party-dublin-central/nh-web/site/content/post/royal-oak.md

   Road can be found below.
 image: img/royal-oak.png
 ---
+## Update 14 May 2024

+An Bord Pleanála has refused permission for this development for the following reasons
+* Overbearing size of the development esp with respect to neighbouring properties
+* Insufficient communal and recreational amenities

 ## Development

 The development comprises 103 residential units.
 Current mix of the 103 residential units is: